brandonbloom/backtick/README.md

 # backtick

-A Clojure library providing the syntax-quote reader macro as a normal macro.
+A Clojure library providing the syntax-quote (aka quasiquote) reader macro as a normal macro.

 ## Motivation